code-rhapsodie/ezdataflow-bundle/README.md

 #### Symfony 3.4 (old tree)

-For Symfony 3.4, add two new line in the `app/AppKernel.php` file.
+For Symfony 3.4, add two new lines in the `app/AppKernel.php` file.

 Like this: